What is Patrilocality?

-With marriage, almost all the girls who live with her husband’s parents and extended family, lose a great deal of their freedom, decision making power and autonomy.
-A girl is expected to follow the rules and norms, sometimes strict and irrelevant, set by her husband’s parents.
-Often, the choice of a girl’s lifestyle, starting from food habit to dressing sense and even the way she behaves or talks are questioned, faced with criticism, and need to be altered after marriage.
+With marriage, almost all the girls who live with their husband’s parents and extended family, lose a great deal of freedom, decision making power and autonomy.
+A girl is expected to follow the rules and norms, sometimes strict and irrelevant, set by her husband’s family.
+Often, the choice of a girl’s lifestyle, starting from her food habit to dressing sense or freedom of expression are questioned, faced with criticism, or need to be altered after marriage.
 Women in patrilocal families are typically viewed as carers and child bearers.